RicciFlowing/RicciFlowing.github.io/_posts/2015-10-30-lesson-learned.md

 ---

-Hi welcome to my webside.
+Hi welcome to my website.
 Take a look in the [projects](projects/) sections to learn more about my work.
-To learn mor about me look into the [about](about/) section.
+To learn more about me take a look in the [about](about/) section.